Website Design Cost: Guide to Average Pricing in 2026

 The Rise of AI-Generated Pages and Lottie Animations

-While AI-generated pages can help with content scaling, they must be refined by a human web designer to maintain E-E-A-T. In 2026, the use of Lottie animations has become a market-rate standard for high-end sites to provide visual feedback without the bloat of traditional video.
+While AI-generated pages can help scale content, they must be refined by a human web designer to maintain E-E-A-T. In 2026, the use of Lottie animations has become a market standard for high-end sites, providing visual feedback without the bloat of traditional video.

 The Mandatory SSL Security Certificates and Web Server Performance